munificent/craftinginterpreters/book/representing-code.md

 In the [last chapter][scanning], we took the raw source code as a string and transformed it into a slightly higher-level representation: a series of tokens.
-The parser we'll write in [the next chapter][parsing] takes those tokens and transforms them yet again to an even richer, more complex representation.
+The parser we'll write in the [next chapter][parsing] takes those tokens and transforms them yet again, into an even richer, more complex representation.

 [scanning]: scanning.html
 [parsing]: parsing-expressions.html